 The Qualifying Exam is a two-part examination.
 Both parts of the Exam are in oral format.
 The committee chair mediates as faculty ask questions in turn.
 Faculty may provide guidance during the Exam to guide a student into a productive line of reasoning.
 It is not expected that a student will be able to answer all questions.
+The length of the exam will be 3 hours or less

 Scope of topic: The student should select the problem carefully in order to demonstrate their ability to define and organize a scientific investigation, and to use original literature.
 However, the scope must be restricted enough to allow presentation and questioning in one hour.
 A problem that is too restricted may not provide enough material for questioning, while a problem that is too broad gives a student too much material to defend.
+The research problem should be chosen to address a single hypothesis that is stated in the research proposal.